xeolabs/xeometry-guide/loadingModels.md

 You can load multiple glTF 2.0 models into a viewer at the same time, as well as multiple copies of the same model.

+#### Supported glTF features

 xeometry only loads geometries, materials and transforms from glTF, without animations, cameras or lights.

+#### Model and object IDs

 When you load a model, you assign it a  unique ID so that you can find it within the viewer.
 That ID will get prefixed to the IDs of the model's objects.
 This allows two or more copies of the same model to be loaded at the same time, without ID clashes between their objects.

-See *[Querying Models and Objects](queryingModelsAndObjects.md)* for info on querying IDs of objects within your loaded models.
+See *[Querying Models and Objects](queryingModelsAndObjects.md)* for querying the IDs of the objects within your loaded models.

 ### Examples